thefo66/Cannabis-Supply-Chain-Traceability/cannabis-supply-chain-traceability.md

 Working with various customers, retailers, and production groups in multiple states and internationally, it was clear that work needed to be done to focus on building a traceability model that has global applicability.
 The Open Cannabis System was developed in conjunction with producers and retailers in the field of cannabis from small farmers to massive production facilities.

 Effective cannabis traceability is based upon the accuracy of the information about the products contained in records held by the various supply chain partners.
 This document provides recommendations and guidance needed to understand and implement the Open Cannabis System of numbering and bar coding from the company providing the seeds or clones to grow plants, all the way to the consumption of finished products.
-Getting access to the tools necessary to use the Open Cannabis System requires membership with Cannabis Reports.
+Access to many tools necessary for the Open Cannabis System requires involvment with Cannabis Reports.
 Please consult https://www.cannabisreports.com/grow-your-business to see how to get started.

 The adoption of the full set of the Open Cannabis System is especially timely in view of the changing landscape of cannabis legalization and medical cannabis acceptance across the United States and around the world.
 While individual states are inventing compliance and regulatory practices for localized tracking and consumption, leading producers and retailers are adopting the Open Cannabis System ahead of regulations to ensure a healthy global cannabis industry where consumers and businesses can interact and thrive together.